MustafaHameed/GUIDE/data/sam/schema.md

 This schema enables analysis of:
 - Learning behavior patterns
 - Activity sequences and variants
 - Performance bottlenecks
 - Conformance to expected learning paths
 - Resource utilization patterns

+## License

+The SAM dataset schema is provided without an explicit license.
+Verify permissions with the data owner before distribution or reuse.